professorMayhem/introPython/README.md

 # Introductory Python Scripts
 Short Python examples for my introductory programming classes at Montana Tech.
-These are the scripts for Summer 2025

 multipleTask.py illustrates how to format and document a script that has multiple parts.
 It should be user-friendly and programmer-friendly.